Scotlandwell: The Well and Wash House

-The village improvement scheme, which also included the upgrading of many cottages, was completed in 1860 with the building of the washhouse at a cost of £117.
-In addition to land being cleared to create a bleach field, an ornamental garden with exotic trees was laid out for the benefit of villagers between the washhouse and the main street.
+The village improvement scheme, which also included the upgrading of many cottages, was completed in 1860 with the building of the wash house at a cost of £117.
+In addition to land being cleared to create a bleach field, an ornamental garden with exotic trees was laid out for the benefit of villagers between the wash house and the main street.
 For many years a tearoom stood on this site.
 The wash house bears not only the date 1860 but also the initials TBA for Thomas Bruce of Arnot who commented on the whole scheme once the well and wash house had been completed:

 "The improvement of the village and of its "Well" has cost me more money than some might perhaps say I aught to have expended upon them, but it has been a subject of great interest to me and I have been far more than repaid in one way at least by the gratification it has afforded to the villagers by a desire for whose moral improvement it was that I was mainly actuated in what I did and am still doing."

 Two years after the death of Sir Charles Bruce of Arnot in 1922, the well, wash house, garden and bleach field were handed over to the people of Scotlandwell as a gift.
 Thereafter, the local Parish Council whose powers were eventually devolved to Kinross County Council maintained the site and its historic buildings.

-The well and nearby washhouse are both in need of upkeep and repair.
-While the well itself needs to be cleaned and minor structural attention, the washhouse is deteriorating.
+The well and nearby wash house are both in need of upkeep and repair.
+While the well itself needs to be cleaned and minor structural attention, the wash house is deteriorating.